Andy Roddick Foundation

 The Andy Roddick Foundation is a nonprofit organisation founded by tennis player Andy Roddick in 2000.
 The organisation aims to provide lower-income students with summer and afterschool programs.

 History

 The foundation was founded in 2000, when Roddick was 18.
 At the time, he was the top ranked junior tennis player worldwide.
-In 2012, the Andy Roddick Foundation moved to Austin, TX.
+In 2012, the Andy Roddick Foundation moved to Austin, Texas.